 If a disability examiner decides that your condition does not meet a Blue Book impairment listing, he or she must consider the disabling qualities of your condition before rejecting your claim.
 To do this, the examiner will forward your file to a medical consultant like a psychologist or doctor that works at Disability Determination Services (DDS).

 From there, the medical specialist will conduct a Residual Functional Capacity (RFC) test on your claim by evaluation your medical documents, lab results, doctor’s notes and other testing to determine the level of functional ability you have.

 An RFC test will assess any restrictions that prevent you from working.
 For example, you may not be able to lift more than 20 pounds or your eyesight may restrict you from driving.
 The medical consultant will take these into account and assign a residual function capacity level for you.

 If your RFC level prevents you from performing a job you did within the previous 15 years or from learning a new job, the medical consultant will determine you cannot conduct work and therefore should be eligible for benefits.

-If you are disabled and need to apply for disability benefits or if you have been denied benefits, contact Phillips Disability and speak to a trusted disability attorney in Phoenix today.
+If you are disabled and need to apply for disability benefits or if you have been denied benefits, contact Phillips Disability and speak to a trusted Social Security Disability benefits attorney in Phoenix today.
 We will walk you through the disability process and advocate for your rights.